Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 -   *Definition of the reference method to assess the soil property value*;

--   *Definition of the convention to express the soil property value (units, precision, range)*;
+-   *Definition of the convention used to express the soil property value (units, precision, range)*;

 -   *Review of the variation in soil property definitions and in methods